8ta4/gag/README.md

 > What's this guide all about?

 This guide introduces a method I call `gag` (Gags Ain't GANs), designed to generate jokes using two different approaches: comebacks and wordplay.
-Each approach involves three steps: generating jokes and evaluating jokes.
+Each approach follows two steps: generating jokes and evaluating jokes.

 ## Comebacks